Farm vs Vite vs Turbopack: Next-Gen Bundlers 2026

 Turbopack: ~180ms

-Webpack: ~2.1s
+Webpack: ~2,100ms

-Full rebuild:
+Full incremental rebuild:

-Webpack: ~30s full
+Webpack: 30s full rebuild

-// farm.config.ts:
+// farm.config.ts

 import { defineConfig } from '@farmfe/core';

-import farm_react from '@farmfe/plugin-react';
+import farmReact from '@farmfe/plugin-react';

 export default defineConfig({